It’s not really a “theory” at all. It is a social movement, akin to a religion.

 The movement’s ideology promotes a Narrative about “structural oppression” which disregards economic factors in favor of identity markers.

-Viewed through this lens, for example, a homeless man may be seen as “privileged” while a wealthy woman is “oppressed,” to the homeless man’s benefit: because according to the movement, the male gender is higher up on the pyramid of structural oppression.
+Viewed through this lens, for example, a homeless man may be seen as “privileged” while a wealthy woman is “oppressed.”
+According to the movement, the male gender is higher up on the the intersectional pyramid of structural oppression, and therefore the homeless man personally benefits from the structural oppression of the wealthy woman.
 That’s just… backwards.
-Once you disregard economics in favor of identity, none of this makes the least bit of sense.
+It’s utterly ridiculous.
+Once you disregard economics in favor of identity, nothing you say makes the least bit of sense.
 Therefore, I reject the movement’s ideology.

 I came of age in the 1990s.
 I was brought up to believe that we are all equal.
+(Not that we’re all the same!
+But that we are equal under the law.)
 I was brought up to believe that discrimination is bad.
-The Movement That Must Not Be Named teaches that discrimination is good, depending on who you’re discriminating against.
-(Kendi states this repeatedly.)
+But The Movement That Must Not Be Named teaches that discrimination is good, depending on who you’re discriminating against.
+(Kendi states this repeatedly.
+This is his central thesis.)
 The movement teaches that equality under the law in a democracy is a form of “structural oppression.”
 The movement’s message is in direct conflict with my core values.
 Therefore, I reject the movement’s ideology.

 The movement preaches that if your identity is classified as oppressed and marginalized, then there’s little hope of you ever succeeding in life, so you shouldn’t even try to succeed, and instead you should spend all your time and energy complaining I mean promoting the Narrative of structural oppression: making people with privileged identities feel ashamed of the way they were born so they will center you in their work and conversation; explaining to people with privileged identities why you should be allowed to discriminate against them based on their race, gender, and sexual orientation; and ostracizing any heretics who reject this dogma.
 And, since discriminating against people based on race, gender, and sexual orientation in the name of fighting “structural oppression” is deeply hypocritical and probably illegal, your one overriding responsibility is to repeat this message over and over and over until the movement has built up sufficient public support to mount a violent revolution and overthrow the Constitutional democratic system of patriarchal-race-capitalism.
 Therefore, I reject the movement’s ideology.